khoinguyent/thaypin/CLOUDFLARE_R2_SETUP.md

 - Restart your development server

 ### **Error: "R2 upload failed: 401 Unauthorized"**
-- Check your API token has correct permissions
+- Check your Access Key ID and Secret Access Key are correct
-- Verify token hasn't expired
+- Verify the R2 API token hasn't expired
-- Ensure token has access to the specific bucket
+- Ensure the token has access to the specific bucket
+- Check that the endpoint URL is correct

 ### **Error: "R2 upload failed: 403 Forbidden"**
 - Check bucket permissions